Malek-01/Ferry-transit-delay-/README.md

 # Ferry Transit Delay Prediction

 This repository contains code for predicting ferry transit delays using various machine learning models and evaluating their performance.
+The data for this project is available in a https://drive.google.com/drive/folders/1Qocy3x_pePx0oHZjX_QpbubIB_8KDNZX?usp=drive_link

 ## Requirements